 Answering Your Nursing Home Abuse Questions

 We all want to see our loved ones safe and cared for in their nursing homes, but when the nursing home staff intentionally or indirectly harms your elderly loved one, you may have questions about how to seek justice.
-The Florida legal team of The Turnbull Law Firm wants to answer some of these initial questions for you before you call 863-336-6993 or email them to schedule your initial consultation today:
+The Florida legal team of The Turnbull Law Firm wants to answer some of these initial questions for you before you call 407.612.6464 or 863.324.3500, or email us to schedule your initial consultation today:

 Can I file a claim if my loved one did not have a contract with the home they were staying in?

 Anyone that suffers injuries due to the negligence or recklessness of nursing home staff is able to pursue damages from the home, whether or not the resident had a contract at the time of the incident or actions leading to the injury.

 The resident of a nursing care facility has the right to be free from any abuse, including sexual, verbal, physical, mental or financial abuse.
 When the nursing home staff violates these rights, your lawyer can help you hold them accountable for their actions.